ebanner/advent-of-code-leaderboard/README.md

 Slackbot which posts a daily real-time collaborative AoC leaderboard and message notifications when someone gets a Star ⭐️

-## Collaborative Leaderboard
+## Features

-The idea is to see how many days us as a community can solve!

-### :christmas_tree: VC Advent of Code Collaborative Leaderboard
+### Real-time Collaborative Leaderboard

+Updates every 15 minutes using the [Advent of Code](https://adventofcode.com) API

 <img width="373" alt="image" src="https://github.com/user-attachments/assets/5a3de44f-a3f7-49fa-9915-f5cfb2280810">

-I felt like the default Advent of Code leaderboard puts too much emphasis on individual competition, which I found unpleasant (it activates my ego too much ha).

 ## Star Alerts

-Get notified when someone gets a Star:
+Get notified when someone gets a Star ⭐️

 <img width="364" alt="image" src="https://github.com/user-attachments/assets/6da69cc8-5dc7-4e3b-a850-2dd77c0274f2">

+## Rationale

+The idea is to see how many days us as a community can solve!

+I felt like the default Advent of Code leaderboard puts too much emphasis on individual competition, which I found unpleasant (it activates my ego too much ha).